alexwlchan/alexwlchan.net/src/_drafts/forth-bridge.md

   %}
 </figure>

-It's been standing for over a century, so I'm sure it's quite safe -- but it was still a bit disconcerting to hear it rattle as trains passed overhead!
+It's been standing for over a century, so I'm sure it's quite safe -- but it was still a bit disconcerting to hear a rattle as trains passed overhead!

 I spent quite a while just wandering around under the bridge, looking up in awe at the structure.
 As you wander around the village, you never really get away from it -- it always stands tall in the background.